chthonicF4/thatThng/READ_ME.md

 running this will just make shure all required modules are installed. good idea to run this when you first get this.

-**Run.vbs**

-this will open the window without any command prompt or terminal , this is intended for when you want just the window

 **Debug.bat**

 will run with a command prompt for debuging so you can see any printed messages

-**entrypoint.py**

-just used with run.vbs

 **data.txt**